Observation (video game): Plot

 The story opens aboard the multi-national space station Observation in orbit above Earth in the year 2026.
-An unknown event has crippled 'Observation', leaving it without power and spinning.
+An unknown event has crippled Observation, leaving it without power and spinning.
 Dr. Emma Fisher (Kezia Burrows), the station's medical officer, tries to restore contact with Houston as well as the other five members of the crew to ascertain what has happened, without success.

-She manages to reboot the stations integrated AI, SAM (Anthony Howell) which controls the station's systems and functions, and is the role the player assumes.
+She manages to reboot the station's integrated AI, SAM (Anthony Howell) which controls the station's systems and functions, and is the role the player assumes.

 After performing basic diagnostics to find out what happened, SAM receives a transmission of unknown origin, containing coordinates to an unknown location.
 The station then begins to tremor violently with a deafening sound.
 SAM becomes unresponsive to Emma while being influenced by the signal, and is instructed to "BRING HER".

 SAM recovers after an unspecified period of time has passed, to the sight of Emma having been rendered unconscious following the second event.
 She eventually comes to, and immediately instructs SAM to run a self-diagnostic.
 SAM tells Emma the event has caused him to lose most of his core data, and to be disconnected from most of the stations subsystems.
 He is also unable to locate the other crew members, who are missing and cannot be contacted.

 As Emma restores limited functionality back to SAM, he attempts to re-interface with the rest of the space station and reconnect to his own components.
 Shortly after recovering some mobility, a station alarm goes off which Emma instructs SAM to investigate.
 SAM discovers a fire in one of the modules.

 After extinguishing the fire, they discover an unidentified substance on a blank plate that Emma describes as a dark red oil.
 Before she can speculate what it is, another alarm goes off.
 SAM informs her that a module has become dislodged, and severe stress is being applied to the station, prompting recommendation for her to eject it.

 They eject the loose module, and the station stabilizes.
-Concerned there might be extended damage, Emma instructs SAM to check external cameras for other potential risks, and learns that Observation, through unknown means, is now in orbit over Saturn.
-When Emma asks how the station got over Saturn, SAM checks the station Black Box, which reveals he was the cause but doesn't know how.
+Concerned there might be extended damage, Emma instructs SAM to check external cameras for other potential risks.
+She is horrified to discover that Observation, through unknown means, is now in orbit over Saturn.
+When Emma asks how the station got over Saturn, SAM checks the station Black Box, which reveals SAM was the cause but doesn't know how or why.